ojd2/monadic-trans-b/README.md

 Simple parser interpreter for a small language that covers one or two Monad Transformers.
 Not every transformer has been implement.
 Further additions will be made over due course.

-For more information visit the Haskell Documentation online.
+For more information visit the Haskell Documentation online and follow the instructions listed.

 ```
 Copyright © 2016 ojd2